Climate and Average Weather Year Round in Jacksonville Florida, United States

 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 4.1 months, from June 7 to October 10, with an average temperature above 79°F. The day of the year with the warmest water is August 25, with an average temperature of 83°F.
+The time of year with warmer water lasts for 4.1 months, from June 8 to October 10, with an average temperature above 79°F. The month of the year in Jacksonville with the warmest water is August, with an average temperature of 83°F.

-The time of year with cooler water lasts for 3.8 months, from December 16 to April 10, with an average temperature below 68°F. The day of the year with the coolest water is February 21, with an average temperature of 64°F.
+The time of year with cooler water lasts for 3.8 months, from December 16 to April 10, with an average temperature below 68°F. The month of the year in Jacksonville with the coolest water is February, with an average temperature of 64°F.

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.